 SR Technics is one of the world's largest independent MRO providers, servicing most Airbus and Boeing aircraft types.
 The company started out as the maintenance and engineering section of Swissair, previously Switzerland's national carrier, and it has grown to be a major global player in highly competitive MRO market.

-HNA Aviation intends to acquire an 80% stake in SR Technics, and Mubadala Development Company would retain a 20% stake in the company.
+HNA Aviation acquires an 80% stake in SR Technics, and Mubadala Development Company retains a 20% stake in the company.

 SR Technics establishes a new facility in Belgrade, Serbia.